iTaxoTools/MAFFTpy/README.md

 Command Prompt to automatically configure the path and build environment.
 Alternatively, run the corresponding batch script before installing.
 Please make sure to match the architecture you are compiling for (x64/x86).
-The use setuptools to install as usual:
+Then use setuptools to install as usual:

 ```
 $ "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"